connorzg/spotify-lyrics/README.md

 3. Commit your changes: `git commit -m "Add some feature"`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request  :)

+If you want to help, feel free to browse our [Issues](../issues) and [PRs](../pulls).

+### Development

+1. `npm install` should install everything you need
+2. Run `npm run dev` in a terminal window and leave it open (webpack builder)
+3. Run `npm run app` in another terminal window.
+This should bring up the app window
+4. Opening Chrome's devTools should work with the usual hotkey.
+If it doesn't, you can either open it through the menu `View -> Toggle Developer Tools` or change `app/index.js` to open it up
+5. (macOS) you'll need to `make build` to compile the required applescripts

 ## History